geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 Sweet.

 ##### **Nimlgen** [[00:38:13](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2293)]
 So, yeah.
-So, 4AM MI400, there's some progress, but I spent a lot of time figuring out some...
+So, 4AM MI400, there's some progress, but I spent a lot of time figuring out some..
 I mean, actually, because of these GPU support, XGMI, they have different aperture mappings.
 And basically, yeah, like it was quite strange to debug because it worked on one GPU, not another because like the window is floating based on which peer ID each GPU is.
 So, yeah.
 But I also fixed that and it should be pretty close to merging it.
 I've already merged some parts from it.

 ##### **Geohot** [[00:38:58](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2338)]
 So, yeah.
 Cool.
 Yeah.